 Click here to discover more!

 3) FishingWhen you are driving in and around Yellowstone, it's hard not to notice all of the amazing fishing opportunities that surround you.
+Yellowstone features excellent angling waters with easy access during the fishing season and an endless choice of public lakes, rivers and streams with a large variety of game fish in an area this size.
 Fishing has been one of the most popular recreation activities for visitors in Yellowstone for many years and people flock from all over the world to experience it.
 No matter if you want to fish on a lake or a river, this area has you covered.

 Make sure to check out fishing regulations and other important river/lake information online before casting.
 And remember, guided fishing trips are also an option.
 There are many great guides in this area, so make sure to check them out if fishing is on your itinerary.

 4) Water Activities & Whitewater RaftingOn a hot summer day, nothing is more refreshing than getting in the rivers and lakes!
 Have an adventure on the water and rent a raft, tube, or paddle board (whatever fits your fancy) and get in the water!
 There are numerous options as far as where to go and what to do, such as float down the Madison River, paddle around on Yellowstone Lake or take a soak in Yellowstone's Boiling River.